Mercury Vapour Lamps

 Mercury Halide Lamps

-The spectral images below are for high pressure mercury lamps (MB/U) and (MBF/U) not the red spectral lines introduced by the fluorescent coated outer bulb.
+The spectral images below are for high pressure mercury lamps (MB/U) and (MBF/U) note the red spectral lines introduced by the fluorescent coated outer bulb.
 The lower spectra belong to a white metal halide lamp and a blue metal halide lamp.
 Notice many other lines are still present in the blue halide but the blue predominates greatly.